Anastasiya-m4c/Wordle/README.md

 **Engaging features**
 _Objective:_ Introduced a timer that starts when users enters 1st guess.
-_User Story:_ I want to see a how long it takes me to guess the daily word so that i can try and beat my score from the previous day.
+_User Story:_ I want to see a how long it takes me to guess the daily word so that i can try and beat my time from the previous day.

 **Dictionary API**
 _Objective:_ Expand the array of daily words, so that user can keep on playing.